Set-in-Stone-Productions/website/IMPLEMENTATION-PLAN.md

 - Don't know yet /X/

 Portfolio
-1. Add images to projects/X/
+1. Add images to projects
 2. Change Project descriptions:
    - Routine: A young man slogs through his workweek amid a mental health crisis.
    - Balls of Steel: A short documentary following an underwater welder and what comes with the most dangerous job in the world.